daviddwlee84/daviddwlee84/README.md

 - ⚡ Fun fact: ...
 -->

 I'm David.
-I'm in an internship in Microsoft STC Asia.
-Recently, I got the return offer and going to become an FTE next year after graduation.
+I'm a Software Engineer in Microsoft STC Asia.
 To know more about me, check my [personal website](https://dwlee-personal-website.netlify.app/).

 If you like my projects, or any of my repositories helps you.
 Feel free to leave a star ⭐ I'll be appreciated 🤣.